Middle Tennessee State University: Nobel Prize laureates

 In 1986, James McGill Buchanan ('40) became the first MTSU alumnus to be awarded the Nobel Prize.
 Buchanan received the Nobel Memorial Prize in Economic Sciences for his pioneering role in the development of the field of public choice, a way of studying politician's and bureaucrat's behaviors.

 In addition, former MTSU economics professor Muhammad Yunus received the Nobel Peace Prize for efforts through microcredit to create economic and social development.

-Visiting professor Al Gore received a Nobel Peace Prize for his work in climate change activism.